quaderno/quaderno-api/source/includes/_estimates.md

 Attribute       | Mandatory                                  | Type/Description
 ----------------|--------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------
 number          | no                                         | String(255 chars) Available for invoices, credit_notes, receipts and estimates.
 Automatic numbering is used by default.
 Validates uniqueness issue_date      | no                                         | String(255 chars) Available for all except for `recurring`.
 Defaults to the current date.
-Format AAAA-MM-DD po_number       | no                                         | String(255 chars) due_date        | no                                         | String(255 chars) Available for invoices, expenses and credit notes.
+Format YYYY-MM-DD po_number       | no                                         | String(255 chars) due_date        | no                                         | String(255 chars) Available for invoices, expenses and credit notes.
 Format `YYYY-MM-DD` currency        | no                                         | String(3 chars) Defaults to the account currency.
 En formato ISO 4217